Paip-2020/PAIP2020/README.md

 # PAIP2020
-PAIP2020 Forum
+Welcome to this PAIP2020 Forum.

-Task : MSI-High Classification in Colorectal Cancer
+Our task for the PAIP2020 is MSI-High Classification in Colorectal Cancer.
+If you have any question or comment, please post a message here.